 Your Strategy Drives Your Plan

 A sales strategy usually pivots on 1 or 2 of four options.
-These are;
+In this sales strategy example these are;

 - Market Penetration – selling more of the same things to more of the same customers